 Implementing a data aggregation solution can help enhance your data analysis and reporting capabilities, by adding features like real-time P/L, drill-downs, interactive charts, and one-click export to multiple formats for sharing.
 Over and over, we see that automating critical manual processes improves the fund’s ROI, as it frees up time to focus on the analytics process.

-As the investment management industry becomes more data-driven, it is crucial for hedge funds to have strong data plans in place that guarantee data retrieved is clean and ensures analysts can turn it into reliable insights in an efficient manner.
+As the investment management industry becomes more data-driven, it is crucial for investment management firms to have strong data plans in place that guarantee data retrieved is clean and ensures analysts can turn it into reliable insights in an efficient manner.

-We hope this article helps you formulate your thoughts as you think through your hedge fund’s data strategy and challenges in the coming year.
+We hope this article helps you formulate your thoughts as you think through your investment manager firm’s data strategy and challenges in the coming year.